MickeyKay/better-font-awesome-library/README.md

 The 7.x channel validates and loads the packaged Font Awesome Free 7.3.1 baseline immediately.
 Its CSS and WOFF2 URLs are derived from the BFAL installation URL, so activation needs no HTTP request, cron run, migration, pending state, or setting.
 Normal frontend, admin, editor, REST, shortcode, picker, and getter paths perform no metadata HTTP.

-An explicit 7.x background refresh discovers only the latest supported 7.x Free release.
+In automatic mode, an explicit 7.x background refresh discovers only the latest supported 7.x Free release.
 A same-version check uses one Font Awesome metadata request.
 A genuinely newer candidate is limited to 18 total requests, 4 MiB of response bodies, and 30 seconds.
 It must pass exact npm publication, cdnjs and jsDelivr byte comparison, CSS SRI, required WOFF2, CSS-to-font reference, family, style, icon, and alias validation.
 The worker returns one complete schema-2 record or a sanitized `WP_Error`; BFAL does not persist 7.x refresh results.
 Consumer code owns last-known-good storage, scheduling, locking, retry, and freshness policy.

 The 7.x channel never crosses automatically to Font Awesome 8.
 Supporting another Font Awesome major requires a separately reviewed BFAL compatibility release.